ahengljh/vidur/docs/chiplastic.md

    `dispatch_locality_bias` to quantify benefits of NUMA-aware optimizations.
 4. **Energy Analysis** – leverage the exported energy counters to report energy per generated token and compute/memory power draw across scaling states.
+   The helper script `tools/analyze_power.py` compares the cumulative energy of a baseline run against a Chiplastic run using the hardware configuration stored in their `config.json` files.

 The provided runtime hooks and metrics simplify scripting these experiments in `sim.py` or bespoke notebooks.